How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Paradoxical Oil Production

-More oil, not less: When you strip too much oil, your skin overcompensates by producing even more.
+More oil, not less: Stripping too much oil causes your skin to overcompensate by producing even more.
 This creates a frustrating cycle.

 Redness lasting hours: Some pink tint after masking is normal.
 Redness lasting 2+ hours signals barrier damage.